 ROOFTOP BAR & TERRACE

 Our rooftop bar and terrace offers unparalleled views over the iconic spires of Oxford.
-Accessed via the lifts adjacent to Treadwell, it’s the ideal spot to start or end your evening.
+Accessed via the lifts adjacent to Treadwell, it’s the ideal spot to start or end your evening with a round of rooftop cocktails.

 A STEP BACK IN TIME